UrsKR/updates-r-simple/README.md

 This is an **auto-update system for Java** that hopes to be **simple to integrate** and use.
 The library is designed to be **thread-safe** and should even handle multiple VMs updating simultaneously.
+It **uses threads internally** to provide a more capable API, and you should watch for bad access if you use it in a GUI framework.

 It is licensed under the Apache License v2.0.